Rudolf Cederström: Career

-Career

 Cederström became a petty officer (arklimästare) at the Admiralty on 3 August 1779 and was promoted to second lieutenant on 5 June 1781.
-In 1784 he became harbourmaster in Saint Barthélemy and on 15 August 1785 he was promoted to sub-lieutenant.
+In 1784, he became harbourmaster in Saint Barthélemy and on 15 August 1785 he was promoted to sub-lieutenant.
 Cederström was promoted to lieutenant on 21 July 1788.
-He distinguished himself during the Russo-Swedish War 1788–90 when he conducted a successful expedition to Rogervik (17 March 1790) as the commander of a small squadron of two frigates and a few brigs, where timber to a Russian archipelago fleet and much other military equipment was destroyed.
-For this he was appointed major on 26 March 1790.
+He distinguished himself during the Russo-Swedish War when he conducted a successful expedition to Rogervik (17 March 1790) as the commander of a small squadron of two frigates and a few brigs, where timber to a Russian archipelago fleet and much other military equipment was destroyed.
+For this, he was appointed major on 26 March 1790.
 Cederström also distinguished himself during the Battle of Reval (13 May 1790) and the Battle of Vyborg Bay (4 July 1790).